42-AI/Python-Bootcamp-Corrections/correction_02.md

 iterable = [1, 2, 3]
 ```
 You can now copy paste the following bits of code into the python prompt in the terminal.
-**FOR THIS EXERCISE RETURNING NONE INSTEAD OF RAISING AN ERROR IS ACCEPTABLE**
 - **ft_map function**:
      ```python
     ft_map(function_to_apply = None, iterable = iterable)